google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

     static `SoyValue` type.
 *   Soy has both `null` values and a `null` type.
 *   The Soy type system is pluggable (notably for protos).
-*   The soy type system is not completely accurate (e.g. nullability is not trustable).
+*   The Soy type system is not completely accurate (e.g. nullability is not trustable).

 Due to these issues we take a conservative approach to how we make use of the